 Visual Art classes created the first SJCS art installation, located in the school courtyard.
 The sculptures referenced work by Seattle-based glass artist Dale Chihuly, whose work was recently seen at Biltmore House and Gardens.

-2018-2019 Highlights: Nine students represented SJCS at the Palmetto Dramatic Association/SC Thespian State Festival, celebrating educational theatre with 29 high schools from South Carolina.
-Our students participated in several Individual Events, along with our student-directed one act performance.
+2019-20 Highlights: Sara Gushue represented SJCS at the Palmetto Dramatic Association/SC Thespian State Festival, celebrating educational theatre with 32 high schools from South Carolina.
+She competed in one Individual Event, along with the application and interview process for the SC Student Thespian Board.
+Sara received the following awards:

-In conjunction with the fall play and Team Day, The International Thespian Society led a food drive for the St. Vincent de Paul food pantry, collecting 2,992 items of non-perishable food items.
+In conjunction with the fall play and Team Day, the International Thespian Society led a food drive for the St. Vincent de Paul food pantry, collecting 2,969 items of non-perishable food items.

-Nine students were inducted into the society during the 2018-2019 school year.
+Seven students were inducted into the society during the 2019-2020 school year.

-Fifteen students were inducted into the society during the 2018-2019 school year.
+Twenty students were inducted into the society during the 2019-2020 school year.

-The graduating senior members were Rachel Hall and Kate Harrison.
+The graduating senior members were Anna Impeduglia, Alex May, Maggie Olewiler, and Andrea Tolmos.

 – Three student-run Coffeehouse events – two hosted for the High School and one for the Middle School.

-– The 11th annual Jubilate Knight for the Arts Talent Competition, featuring student, parent, and faculty performances as well as featuring student artwork and display of departmental highlights.
+– The 12th annual Jubilate Knight for the Arts Talent Competition, featuring student, alumni, and faculty performances, as well as featuring the spring Art Show and a display of departmental highlights.
+This event was successfully transformed into a virtual performance!

 Kelly Burns (’17) – was hired as the first Thespian Intern to work the annual Palmetto Dramatic Association/SC Thespian Festival weekend.